ZilongJas/pythonscripts/README.md

-List of python scripts that I've made to make some automation tasks easier.
+List of python scripts that I've made to make some tasks easier.